chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 ## Endnote

-Today, I introduce the concept of practical maintainability.
-And I think software architects should strive for it.

 When it comes to practical maintainability, it's all about real humans rather than rules, processes, and practices.

 In the software engineering field, we mainly focus on binary and concept.
 In some other fields, they have many tools to deal with human inconsistency.
 We can learn a lot from them.

 To be successful in software architecture design, you rely on humans.
 Persona is one of many tools to help you layout dependency between your structure and human behavior.
-Persona testing helps you understand how your design actually works in practice.
+Persona validation helps you understand how your design actually works in practice.

 Once you have everything visualize, you have the power to solve it.